Hala-Medhat/Federated_KNN_Search_System/README.md

 - To apply rate limiting run cell rate_limit_bool is set to True in aggregator file

 ### Spoofing attack
-- If first line when setting up redis was ran, it will not be able to join network
+- If first line when setting up redis was ran, it will not be able to join network.
-- If not, it will join and you can prevent it from being processed by setting message_integrity to True in aggregator file since  node can't sign message
+- If not, it will join and you can prevent it from being processed by setting message_integrity to True in aggregator file since  node can't sign message.
+- You can also prevent the spoofing node from reading data by running set encrypt = True in aggregator file.

 ### Tampering attack
 - run for one of nodes in node file , tamper_data = True